Delivering Excellence in Partnership Marketing

 Partner and brand guidelines

-As highlighted previously, compiling and maintaining a risk register for any campaign which includes partnership marketing is the first step towards mitigating against risks.
+As highlighted previously, compiling and maintaining a risk register for any campaign which includes partnership marketing is the first step toward mitigating against risks.

 The risk register should also be used as the basis to incorporate responses concerning partners and their supporting activity within the Q&A documents developed to support the launch of campaigns.